d2l-ai/d2l-en/chapter_introduction/index.md

-If we choose the right family of models, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word 'Alexa'.
-Because the exact choice of the wake word is arbitrary, we will probably need a model family sufficiently rich that, via another setting of the knobs, it could fire ``yes`` only upon hearing the word 'Apricot'.
+If we choose the right family of models, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word "Alexa".
+Because the exact choice of the wake word is arbitrary, we will probably need a model family sufficiently rich that, via another setting of the knobs, it could fire ``yes`` only upon hearing the word "Apricot".
-We expect that the same model family should be suitable for *'Alexa' recognition* and *'Apricot' recognition* because they seem, intuitively, to be similar tasks.
+We expect that the same model family should be suitable for *"Alexa" recognition* and *"Apricot" recognition* because they seem, intuitively, to be similar tasks.
 However, we might need a different family of models entirely if we want to deal with fundamentally different inputs or outputs,